What is a Medical Power of Attorney?

 Does your spouse automatically have medical power of attorney?

 Yes.
-In most states, if you’re legally married and have never signed an MPOA, your spouse automatically has the authority to make healthcare decisions on your behalf.
-However, if you’ve used a medical POA form to appoint someone else as your agent, then they have the authority to make your healthcare decisions over your spouse.
+In most states, if you’re legally married and have never signed an MPOA, your spouse can make healthcare decisions on your behalf.
+However, if you’ve used a medical POA form to appoint someone else as your agent, they have the authority to make healthcare decisions over your spouse.

 How long does medical power of attorney last?

-An MPOA is effective unless it’s revoked, includes an expiration date, the principal becomes competent, or the principal dies.
+An MPOA is effective unless it’s revoked, includes an expiration date, the principal becomes competent or dies.